jomko/laravel/README.md

 # Local Development Guide

 This project provides a Laravel API with a Vue 3 single page application.
-The backend and frontend are developed separately and Blade templates, server side rendering (SSR) and Vite SSR are **not** used.
+The backend and frontend are developed separately and Blade templates, server-side rendering (SSR) and Vite SSR are **not** used.

 ## DDEV Setup